-When you are purchasing items on sale, and you have a set budget, such as $50 to spend, you’ll be surprised at how much you get just because that is the budget you have to stay within.
+TIP: When you are purchasing items on sale, and you have a set budget, such as $150 to spend, you’ll be surprised at how much you get just because that is the budget you have to stay within.

 Budgets Mean Everything

-This should go without saying, but many people like to 'wing it' and purchase on a whim.
-When you are purchasing items on sale, and you have a set budget, such as $150 to spend, you will be surprised at how much you get just because that is the budget you have to stay within.
+This should go without saying, but many people like to 'wing it' and shop on a whim.
+If you buy items on sale and have a set budget to spend, say $150, you may be surprised at how much you get just because that is the budget you have to stay within.

 Also, buying staple items in bulk often translates into substantial savings.
 You find that bulk item often accompany lower unit prices.